Steinbach late to recognize COVID-19 threat, some residents say, as case count surges faster than Winnipeg's | CBC News

 "We can hope, but I think our hope is dwindling with the numbers that are rising."

-The city of 16,000 has become a hot spot among Canadian cities for spread of the coronavirus that causes COVID-19.
+The city has become a hot spot among Canadian cities for spread of the coronavirus that causes COVID-19.

-The Steinbach health district had 197 active cases as of Tuesday, according to provincial data that may include a backlog — a rate of 920 every 100,000 people, which approaches that of Toronto and is well above the rate per 100,000 of any other Manitoba city, including Winnipeg.
+The Steinbach health district — which has a population of over 21,000 — had 197 active cases as of Tuesday, according to provincial data (though the province has recently said its active case data may be inaccurate due to a backlog).

+That would work out to a rate of more than 900 cases for every 100,000 people, higher than that of any other Manitoba city, including Winnipeg.
+(By way of comparison, Toronto has a current active case rate of about 135 per 100,000, according to that city's latest data.)

 Nine people in the Steinbach district have died of COVID-19, including four after an outbreak at Bethesda Place personal care home in August.